prince-of-inf/prince-of-inf.github.io/_pages/about.md

 My interests extend beyond technical domains to include a deep curiosity about history, economics, linguistics and games.
 I enjoy combining these fields with technology to create something useful, artistic, or simply fun.

 Currently, I am expanding my knowledge in artificial intelligence and LLMs with the goal of integrating it into my future projects and initiatives.
-I am passionate about harnessing the potential of AI to enhance problem-solving across multiple fields and make out lives better.
+I am passionate about harnessing the potential of AI to enhance problem-solving across multiple fields and make our lives better.

 [comment]: <> Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.